acoppes/acoppes/site/_drafts/tdd-games.markdown

 layout: post
 title:  "How I use Test Driven Development to make games"
 # date:   2022-11-22 00:08:30 -0300
-excerpt: In this blog post I explain how I use (TDD) Test Driven Development, and testing in genera, to make games.
+excerpt: This blog post is about using TDD (Test Driven Development) (and testing in general) for game development.
+It explains my personal process and tools I use for my current prototypes that are pretty similar to what I used at Ironhide Game Studio to make Iron Marines and Iron Marines Invasion.
 author: Ariel Coppes
 tags:
   - tdd